urbanscratcher/project-archon/README.md

 ## Reflection

-- This project was a tough one due to the separation between server components and client components in Next.js.
-Despite breaking down components, separating them between server and client made naming difficult and made the overall structure feel less intuitive due to a deep tree structure.
-Questions like "What happens when a server component contains a client component and vice versa?" were constant.
+- This project was tough due to the separation between server components and client components in Next.js.
+Even though I broke down the components, separating them between server and client made the overall structure feel less intuitive because of the deep tree structure.
+I kept constantly asking "What happens when a server component contains a client component and vice versa?"
-- Ultimately, I concluded that Next.js is better suited for projects with high complexity due to the need for SEO.
-It also highlighted the need for a solid understanding of React.
+- Ultimately, I concluded that Next.js is better suited for projects that requires SEO due to its high complexity.
+It also made me realize that a solid understanding of React is essential.
-- Encountered issues with APIs not working as expected, requiring further adjustments.
-Creating dummy content and debugging the admin site felt like an endless task, leading me to wrap up the project as is.
+- I encountered issues with APIs not working as expected, which required further adjustments.
+Creating dummy content and debugging the admin site felt like an endless task, so I decided to wrap up the project as it was.
-- Without a separate mobile plan in Figma for the Archon project, it lacked a sense of scale.
-As a result, the text and margin sizes were inconsistent.
-The iterative process of building, checking on mobile, redesigning, and debugging was highly inefficient, reaffirming that design and planning must come first.
+- Without a separate mobile plan in Figma for the Archon project, I think I missed a sense of scale when implementing mobile design.
+As a result, the hierarchy of text and margin sizes might feel a bit misaligned.
+After the iterative process of building, checking on mobile, redesigning, and debugging, which was highly inefficient, my belief that design and planning must come first solidified.
-- Generated dummy content using ChatGPT 4o and Gemini, which was extremely useful.
+- Generated dummy content using ChatGPT 4o and Gemini was extremely useful.

 ## Next

-- Want to explore Next.js's image optimization features further.
+- I want to explore Next.js's image optimization features further.
-- Plan to implement skeleton UI for smoother loading.
+- I plan to implement skeleton UI for smoother loading.
-- Aim to incorporate more mobile or tablet-specific motions for interactions.
+- I aim to incorporate more mobile or tablet-specific motions for interactions.